mj84/ansible-opnsense-haproxy/README.md

 Role Name
 =========

-This role is meant for managing HAProxy installations running as a plugin on OPNsense firewalls (see https://opnsense.org)
+This Ansible role is meant for managing HAProxy installations running as a plugin on OPNsense firewalls (see https://opnsense.org)

 The configuration occurs via the OPNsene API and as of now the following HAProxy datatypes can be managed: